Green Street station: Elevated station

+On December 5, 1960, the MTA began operating "modified express service" on the Elevated during the morning rush hour.
+Every other train bypassed Green Street and three other stations.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, all of which were outdoors.

+Modern station

 In the 1960s, plans took hold to extend I-95 into downtown Boston along the NYNH&H's right-of-way and to replace the Washington Street Elevated (from 1967 known as the Orange Line) with a rapid transit line running in the new highway's median; these plans led to the demolition of hundreds of homes and the clearing of a long strip of land (the Southwest Corridor) extending through Roxbury and Jamaica Plain all the way up to Green Street, before the project was halted by highway revolts in 1969 and the February 11, 1970 announcement by Governor Francis W. Sargent of a moratorium on new highway construction within the Route 128 corridor, and eventually cancelled by Governor Sargent in 1972.
 The cleared strip of land was eventually developed into the Southwest Corridor Park, and the Orange Line was moved to a new alignment along the Corridor in 1987 despite the cancellation of the project originally calling for its relocation.
 This included a new rapid transit station at Green Street, on the site of the former NYNH&H station; the old Green Street station, along with the rest of the Washington Street Elevated, was permanently closed on April 30, 1987, and the new station opened on May 4, as did the eight other new stations on the southern Orange Line.

-The entire Orange Line, including Green Street station, was closed from August 19 to September 18, 2022, during maintenance work.

-Description

-Green Street station primarily serves surrounding residential neighborhoods, as well Jamaica Plain's primary business district on Centre Street to the west.
-The station also provides access to many parks located in Jamaica Plain.
-Franklin Park is east of the station, and to its west is Jamaica Pond, part of Boston's Emerald Necklace of parks.
-The station is also located along the linear Southwest Corridor Park which tracks the Southwest Corridor.